hbokh/awesome-saltstack/README.md

 * [A dive into saltstack](https://opencredo.com/a-dive-into-salt-stack/) - SaltStack uncovered - Configuration management has been a big leap forward for System Engineers.
 * [How To Install Salt on Ubuntu 12.04](https://www.digitalocean.com/community/tutorials/how-to-install-salt-on-ubuntu-12-04) - Part 1 of 2 in the series _An Introduction to Salt_.
 * [How To Create Your First Salt Formula](https://www.digitalocean.com/community/tutorials/how-to-create-your-first-salt-formula) - Part 2 in the series _An Introduction to Salt_.
+* [An Introduction to SaltStack Terminology and Concepts](https://www.digitalocean.com/community/tutorials/an-introduction-to-saltstack-terminology-and-concepts) - Part 1 of 6 in the series _Managing Development Environments with SaltStack_.
+* [SaltStack Infrastructure: Installing the Salt Master](https://www.digitalocean.com/community/tutorials/saltstack-infrastructure-installing-the-salt-master) - Part 2 of 6 in the series _Managing Development Environments with SaltStack_.
+* [SaltStack Infrastructure: Configuring Salt-Cloud to Spin Up DigitalOcean Resources](https://www.digitalocean.com/community/tutorials/saltstack-infrastructure-configuring-salt-cloud-to-spin-up-digitalocean-resources) - Part 3 of 6 in the series _Managing Development Environments with SaltStack_.
+* [SaltStack Infrastructure: Creating Salt States for Nginx Web Servers](https://www.digitalocean.com/community/tutorials/saltstack-infrastructure-creating-salt-states-for-nginx-web-servers) - Part 4 of 6 in the series _Managing Development Environments with SaltStack_.
+* [SaltStack Infrastructure: Creating Salt States for HAProxy Load Balancers](https://www.digitalocean.com/community/tutorials/saltstack-infrastructure-creating-salt-states-for-haproxy-load-balancers) - Part 5 of 6 in the series _Managing Development Environments with SaltStack_.
+* [SaltStack Infrastructure: Creating Salt States for MySQL Database Servers](https://www.digitalocean.com/community/tutorials/saltstack-infrastructure-creating-salt-states-for-mysql-database-servers) - Part 6 in the series _Managing Development Environments with SaltStack_.
 * [Getting Started with Salt Stack - the Other Configuration Management System Built with Python ](https://www.linuxjournal.com/content/getting-started-salt-stack-other-configuration-management-system-built-python) - A Linux Journal "Getting started" from 2013.